Zinkensdamm metro station

-Zinkensdamm is a Stockholm metro station in Södermalm, Stockholm, Sweden.
-The station was opened on 5 April 1964 as part of the first stretch of the Red line, between T-Centralen and Fruängen.
+Zinkensdamm (lit.
+'Zinken's Pond') is a station on the Red Line of the Stockholm Metro, located on the island of Södermalm.
+The station was opened on 5 April 1964 as part of the first section of the Red Line, between T-Centralen and Fruängen.
 The surrounding area is known for the Zinkensdamms IP sports grounds, the Tantolunden Park, the Drakenberg area, and the STF Zinken hostel.